Skip to main content

 Create an app

 Every app is paired with a workbook.
 The workbook holds the queries and the app is the custom interface on top of them.
-Creating an app requires Editor or Manager permissions on the workbook.
-There are two ways to build one.
+There are two ways to create apps, which are described in the following sections.

 With the Omni Agent